DrQuacks/fantasy-football/ai/context/DATASET_DOCUMENTATION.md

 5. **Handle missing data** appropriately (most stats default to 0)
 6. **Use home/away PI columns** for more nuanced defense performance analysis
 7. **Combine multiple time windows** (last1, last4, season) for comprehensive defense evaluation
+8. **Leverage weekly PI data** for time-series analysis and trend identification
+9. **Filter by specific weeks** to analyze defense performance at different points in the season